Zenomodiff/Weather-Station-With-Arduino-Python-Nodemcu/README.md

 BMP280  --> Pressure & Altitude

-We Use Json Library To Sent Values From Sensor's As "DOC" & Print It In Serial Monitor Of Nodemcu ,So The Job Is Easy
+We Use Json Library To Sent Values Collected From Sensors Via Arduino As "DOC" & Print It In Serial Monitor Of Nodemcu , Thats One-Way To Show Multiple Analog Readings In Nodemcu Board .

 DEVICE VIEW